 4. Journalist Visa Requirement:

-– Original visa notification issued by an Information Department of the Ministry of Foreign Affairs of PRC
+– Original visa notification/work permit issued by the Information Department of the Ministry of Foreign Affairs of PRC.

 When those notifications and permits are issued, they must be posted to the Chinese Consulate electronically by the issuing government agency.
 Depending where you are residing, they must be posted to different consulates.
 Please click to see where work permits should be electronically posted

 -An invitation letter issued Chinese media authorities or your company’s Chinese media subsidiary.
 On the invitation letter it must have your name list, passport number, issue and expiring dates, gender, birthday, arrival and departure time, places of interview or working location, content to cover, introduction of the news agency, and name/address/contact number of the news agency in China.

 -An introduction letter from your media company in the U.S., that includes your name list, passport number, issue and expiring dates, gender, birthday, position with the company, years working, department or area of news coverage name/address/contact number of the news agency in the U.S.

 -A copy of your current resume.
 Current copy of resume should include at least 5 years of work history.

 5. Two recent passport type (2”x2”) color photograph taken with a white background in the past 6 months.
 The photograph must be attached to the visa application form.
 Please see click to see Chinese Visa Picture Requirement for more information.

 6. Applicants who have been to China within the past 2 years must provide a copy of their most recent Chinese Visa issued as well as a copy of the last entry and exit passport stamps in the passport.

 7. Proof of Residency: Please provide a copy of your driver license or a copy of another state issued ID, or employee ID.
 If you do not hold any of these, please send us a copy of a utility bill/bank statement/ or any other mail showing your name and home address.